TheShahML/ML-Credit-Risk-Scoring-Model/README.md

 The project was developed on Windows 11, but it can run on any platform with the required Python version and libraries.

-Additionally, you would need to have Jupyter Notebooks installed in order to run the file.
+Additionally, you would need to have Jupyter Notebooks installed in order to run the file and would have to download the data straight from the Kaggle link provided above.